 - Heavy-duty fiberglass improves this antenna’s durability

-- Features a frequency range of between 26 and 29 MHz
+- Has a frequency of between 26 and 29 MHz

 - Features a thread mounting that’s ⅜ x 24

-- Does not come included with amount or base
+- Packages don’t come with a mount or base

-For buyers who are looking for something a little more affordable, this model from TRAM is an excellent choice, though we wouldn’t recommend it for beginners.
-Since this model doesn’t come included with the amount, it’s a great choice for those of you looking to replace your current antenna.
+For buyers who are looking for something a little more affordable, this model from the brand TRAM is an excellent choice, though we wouldn’t recommend it for beginners.
+Since this model doesn’t come with a mount, it is a great choice for those of you looking to replace your current antenna.
 It comes with a stainless steel whip as well.

-Durability is another one of this product’s main advantages, as it’s made out of heavy-duty fiberglass that will ensure that it doesn’t break anytime soon.
-At three inches long, this antenna is also compact enough to give you the clearance that you need to get into your garage or through other short entrances.
+Durability is another one of this product’s main advantages, as it is made out of heavy-duty fiberglass that will ensure that the parts don’t break anytime soon.
+At three inches, this antenna is also tiny enough to give you the clearance that you need to get through short entrances.

-Despite being relatively small, this antenna can still handle up to 1500 watts of power, which gives it a superior range to other models in the same size range.
-This model can even beat some four-inch antennas when it comes to range and clarity, so it’s a great option if you need something compact yet powerful.
+Despite being relatively small, this antenna can still handle up to 1500 watts of power, which gives it a superior range to other models in the same size.
+This model can even beat some four-inch antennas when it comes to clarity, so it is perfect if you need something small yet powerful.

-Since this antenna features a frequency range of between 26 and 29 MHz, you’ll be able to tune into all 40 CB channels without a problem.
-As we mentioned earlier, the only issue that we had with this antenna is that it doesn’t come with a mount or base, so you’ll either need to buy one separately or use one that you already have.
+Since this antenna has a frequency of between 26 and 29 MHz, you will be able to tune into all 40 CB channels without a problem.
+As we mentioned earlier, the only issue that we had with this antenna is that it does not come with a mount, so you will either need to buy one separately or use one that you already have.

 2. RoadPro (RP-711) 24″ Magnet Mount CB Antenna

-- The 9’ coax cable is perfect for larger vehicles
+- The 9’ coax cable is perfect for bigger vehicles

-- Features a magnetic base that sticks to your car securely
+- With a magnetic bottom that sticks securely

-- This antenna will boost your range to between 1 and 2 miles
+- This antenna will boost your frequency to between 1 and 2 miles

-The RP-711 from RoadPro is a little more expensive than the first model that we covered, but it also comes included with amount and cable, so you’ll be able to hook it up right away.
-If you’re new to CB radios, then you’ll appreciate the simplicity of mounting this antenna, as it’s light enough to position on top of your vehicle with ease.
+The RP-711 from RoadPro is a little more expensive than the first model, but it also comes with a good mount, so you will be able to hook it up right away.
+If you aren’t a CB radio pro, then you would appreciate the simplicity of mounting this antenna, as it is light enough to position on top of your vehicle in any location with ease.

-Since the included mount is magnetic, all you’ll have to do is place it on the right spot, but be sure that’s where you want it, as it’s a little harder to get off.
-This antenna remains stable while driving, and the center-loaded design helps ensure that it’s more efficient than a bottom-loaded model.
+Since the included mount is magnetic (magnet is on the bottom), all you have to do is place it on the right spot/location and it works.
+But be sure that’s where you want it, as it is a little harder to get off.
+This antenna remains stable while on the road, and the center loaded structure ensures that it is more efficient than a bottom-loaded model.

-Due to the strength of the magnet, you won’t have to worry about this antenna flying off of your vehicle, even at speeds of up to 75 mph.
-Since the cable is nine feet long, you typically won’t have a problem installing it in all but the biggest vehicles, though this can vary based on the antenna’s position.
+Because of the strength of the magnet, you would not have to worry about this black antenna flying off of your vehicle, even at speeds of up to 75 mph.
+Another beneficial part is that the cable is nine ft, you normally won’t have a problem installing it in all but the biggest vehicles, though this can vary based on the antenna’s position.

-With a range of one to two miles, this may not be the most powerful antenna on the market, but it gets the job done for its price, and it’s great for when you travel in convoys.
-The only complaint we have is that this antenna sticks to your vehicle so tightly that it will start to damage the paint on the roof.
+With a range of one to two miles, this may not be the most powerful antenna on the market, but it gets the job done for its cost, and it is great for when you travel in convoys.
+The only complaint we have is that this antenna sticks to your vehicle so tightly that it will begin to damage the paint on the roof.

 3. TRAM 703-HC Center Load CB Antenna

-- There is a screw in the antenna’s tip which allows you to tune it
+- There is a screw in the antenna’s tunable tip which allows you to tune it quick

-- Can pick up transmissions within a 10-mile radius
+- Can pick up and transmit sound wave transmissions within 10-miles

-- The mount can put up with winds of up to 100 mph
+- The mount can endure winds of up to 100 mph

-- Compact design is only 2 feet tall
+- Handy and small-scale; only 2 ft. tall

-The second model from TRAM on our list is a little more complete than the first, as this one comes with the amount.
-The magnetic mount that is included with this antenna is a lot more resilient than those that come with competing models, and it can put up with high winds ranging from 80 to 100 mph.
+The second model from the TRAM brand on our list is a little more complete than the first, as this one comes with the amount.
+The magnetic mount antenna is a lot more resilient than those that come with competing models, and it can withstand high winds ranging from 80 to 100 mph.

-Part of what makes this antenna so secure is its low center of gravity, as it’s only two feet long.
-Despite being so short, this antenna can pick up and transmit wave signals or any base station within a radius of 10 miles, making it one of the better choices in its price range for listening in at longer distances.
+Part of what keeps this antenna locked down is its low center of gravity, as it’s only two feet.
+Despite being tiny, this antenna can pick up and transmit wave signals or any base station within a radius of 10 miles.
+This makes it one of the better choices in its value for listening in at extensive distances.

-This antenna is also tunable, as you can adjust the SWR by turning the screw that is installed in the tip.
-One of the best things about this antenna is the price, as it does better than some models that are on sale for twice as much.
+This antenna is also tunable, as you can adjust the Standing-wave radio by turning the screw that is installed in the tip.
+One of the best things about this antenna is the cost, as it works better than some models that are on sale for twice as much but with same reception.

-We were also impressed by the inclusion of a 17-foot cable with this antenna, which is long enough to reach the radio in nearly any vehicle, provided it is mounted conventionally.
-However, since this antenna is so short, we weren’t able to adjust the SWR as much as we would have liked to.
+We were also impressed by the inclusion of a 17-foot wire with this antenna, which is long enough to reach the radio in nearly any vehicle, provided it is mounted conventionally.
+However, since this antenna is not long, we weren’t able to adjust the SWR as much as we would have liked to.

 4. Midland 18-2442 Mobile CB Antenna

-- Features a magnetic mount with center loading
+- With a magnetic mount with center loading

-- The 17-inch length makes it extremely compact
+- The 17-inch antenna length makes it extremely portable

 - The base is coated in plastic to help resist corrosion